slarmoo/.github/profile/webFrameworks/introduction/introduction.md

 \- **Source**: _StateOfJS web framework poll_

 Each framework has advantages and disadvantages.
-Some are very perscriptive (opinionated) about how to do things, some have major institutional backing, others have a strong open source community.
+Some are very prescriptive (opinionated) about how to do things, some have major institutional backing, and others have a strong open source community.
 Other factors you want to consider include how easy it is to learn, how it impacts productivity, how performant it is, how long it takes to build, and how actively the framework is evolving.

 ## Hello world examples